cgre-aachen/gemgis/README.md

 ## Overview

 `GemGIS` is a Python-based, **open-source geographic information processing library**.
 It is capable of preprocessing spatial data such as vector data (shape files, geojson files, geopackages), raster data, data obtained from WMS services or XML/KML files.
 Preprocessed data can be stored in a dedicated Data Class to be passed to the geomodeling package [GemPy](https://github.com/cgre-aachen/gempy) in order to accelerate to model building process.
-Postprocessing of model results will allow to export the results of `GemPy` to geoinformation systems such as QGIS and ArcGIS or to Google Earth for further use.
+Postprocessing of model results will allow export from `GemPy` to geoinformation systems such as QGIS and ArcGIS or to Google Earth for further use.

 `GemGIS`is utilizing the full set of functionalities of [GeoPandas](https://geopandas.org/), [rasterio](https://rasterio.readthedocs.io/en/latest/#), [OWSLib](https://geopython.github.io/OWSLib/), [Pandas](https://pandas.pydata.org/) and [NumPy](https://numpy.org/).